June 23 – July 2, 2021

 For your protection AAA recommends travel insurance.
 Pre-existing medical conditions may be waived with proper coverage if travel insurance is purchased within 14 days of initial deposit only.
 Other conditions may apply; ask your travel agent.
 AAA recommends Allianz.

 Air arrangements are handled by the tour operator.
-Seat assignments cannot be confirmed until the tour operator releases names to the airline 30 days prior to departure.
+Seat assignments cannot be confirmed until the tour operator releases names to the airlines(s) 30 days prior to departure.
 Specific seat requests cannot be guaranteed.
-Some flights schedules may contain code share agreements.
+Some flights may contain code share agreements.

-Average temperature for the region of travel in August is in the 70s.
+Average temperature for this region of travel in June and July is in the 70s.
 Pack for a variety of temperatures.
 Casual clothes that can be layered are suggested.
 Comfortable walking shoes and a small umbrella are recommended.

-One suitcase per person will be allowed.
-You may also bring a carry-on bag small enough to fit under your seat.
+One suitcases per person will be allowed by the tour company.
+You may also bring a small carry-on bag small enough to fit under your seat.
+Baggage fees are not included in the cost of the trip.
 Baggage fees and other charges may be directly assessed by airlines or airport.

 For personal comfort, group participants who need assistance are required to have a traveling companion who is capable of and totally responsible for providing the needed assistance.